hackclub/hackpad/hackpads/blipyboard/README.md

 I will print my own case

 # **Inspiration/Challenges**
 I created this macropad to learn more about hardware and firmware creation.
+I wanted to be able to perform my most used functions with singular key presses such as copy/paste and inserting long strings.
 While working on this hackpad, I encountered issues with the firmware, the pcb, and 3d models associated with the footprints.
 By looking at other people's submissions and asking for help on slack, I overcame these issues.
+In the future I want to learn how to integrate QMK firmware and add more advanced animations for the OLED.